 2. Get Tryout Information From the Coach

-Make sure you determine when and where tryouts will be held.
+The best way to do this is to talk with the coach in advance so you can start training.
+You will also need to make sure you know when and where tryouts will be held.
 It doesn’t do you any good if you train for tryouts only to miss them!

 If tryout information isn’t available online, talk to the coach directly, and write down the information.